-That blue thing is the Lullavibe, it really helps keep babies soothed.
+That little dog is a soother, it really helps keep babies soothed.
 I can't do a session with out it now!!
 The feeding pillow was recommended by client because I had a terrible feeding pillow and my client was like "you NEED to get this one" so I got it!
 My clients LOVE it!!

 You might be like, why does she have MAGNETS on this image??
 Well, that's because for a long time I was trying to find the perfect way to hang my floor mats from Rozzi Rayne Studio Props and I finally found a solution that is safe and sleek!!
 Not to mention cheaper than getting a metal sheet.

 These magnets are SUPER strong!!
 We drilled one side of the magnet to the wall and the other sits in front holding the mat together.
 The more magnets you use the sturdier your backdrop will be.
 It's also super easy to use fabric as additional background for sitter sessions.

 I am not sure how to conclude this blog.
 It's like my third blog so I consider myself a complete amateur but please let me know what you think and if this blog helped you in any way.